 Baby turnips need not be peeled but you would need to scrub the skin while washing.
 However, mature turnip skin is fibrous and bitter.
 Therefore, you will have to remove it before roasting.

-Herbs work well with roast turnips.
-Fresh thyme, sage or rosemary makes a great addition.
-Generally, fresh herbs impart intense flavour and aroma than dried ones.
-However, you can use dried if fresh herbs are not in hand.
+Herbs: Fresh or dried herbs work well in roasted vegetable recipes.
+Fresh thyme, parsley, sage or rosemary makes a great addition.
+Generally, fresh herbs impart a more intense flavour and aroma than dried ones when sprinkled on top.
+However, you can use dried if fresh herbs are not in the kitchen.

-To spice up your roast vegetable try adding piri piri seasoning.
+Seasoning: To spice up the roast vegetable try adding seasoning.

-Add butter and brown sugar to take things a notch up.
-This is a great way to make this easy turnip recipe specifically for kids as it adds a lovely sweet flavour and counteracts sharp flavour.
+Butter and sugar: Add butter and brown sugar to take things a notch up.
+This is a great way to make this easy roasted turnips recipe specifically for kids as it adds a lovely sweet flavour and counteracts sharp flavour.

 Tips and Tricks

-Get the tray piping hot beforehand to kick start the process and save cooking time.
+Get the baking sheet piping hot beforehand to kick-start the process and save cooking time.

 Notes